YannicWoywod/session-notebook/shell-and-git/how-to-create-new-remote-repository.md

 - If it's not: git init
 - Check whether it's already a remote repository: git remote -v
 - If it's not: Create a new repository on github with the same name, copy the ssh link and do git remote add origin sshlink
+- Add some files or directories: git add